firmwaremodules/iotfirmware/README.md

 ## Loading Firmware

-The firmware binary **.bin** files can be loaded to the target using any means of your choosing, including vendor-supplied programmers, on-chip bootloaders, or the firmware loading tool supplied in the /tools folder for Windows PCs.
-Instructions for use are found with the tool.
+The firmware binary **.bin** files can be loaded to the target using any means of your choosing, including vendor-supplied programmers, on-chip bootloaders, or Firmware Modules' own firmware loading tool `fm_load` supplied in the /tools folder for Windows PCs.